 Originally, I wanted to become a painter but during the second year of my studies, I felt stuck.
 I could not continue painting because it had no meaning to me.
 Painting has such a rich history and I did not believe that it is part of my history.
 I began experimenting with other materials and my body.
 One day, I was sitting in bed and began weaving yarn around my room and myself.
 It was like drawing in the air.
 The black thread was like a line in a painting, and I could draw lines upon lines in a limitless space.

-Your work has such a visceral and deep feelings associated with it.
+Your work has such visceral and deep feelings associated with it.
 What impression do you hope Counting Memories will have on the viewer?

 I think when the visitor first enters the room, they are surprised.
 They probably think about the size of the work or the material and only afterwards they will think about the meaning.
 In contemporary art there is not only one answer – everyone has different feelings.

-Are installations carefully and precisely created or are they more free form/ organic?
+Are installations carefully and precisely created, or are they more free form/ organic?

 It is more like a free form.
 It is like drawing in the air.